-- Amortised cost - fair value through profit or loss (FVPL), and - fair value through other comprehensive income (FVOCI)
+- amortised cost - fair value through profit or loss (FVPL), and - fair value through other comprehensive income (FVOCI)

-Financial Assets Measured at Amortised Cost

-Financial assets measured at amortised cost are recognised on the Balance Sheet when the authority becomes a party to the contractual provisions of a financial instrument and are initially measured at fair value.
+Financial Assets Measured at Amortised Cost Financial assets measured at amortised cost are recognised on the Balance Sheet when the authority becomes a party to the contractual provisions of a financial instrument and are initially measured at fair value.
 They are subsequently measured at their amortised cost.
 Annual credits to the Financing and Investment Income and Expenditure section in the Comprehensive Income and Expenditure Statement (CIES) for interest receivable are based on the carrying amount of the asset multiplied by the effective rate of interest for the instrument.
-For most of the financial assets held by the authority, this means that the amount presented in the Balance Sheet is the outstanding principal receivable (plus accrued interest) and interest credited to the CIES is the amount receivable for the year in the loan agreement.
+For most of the financial assets held by the authority, this means that the amount presented in the Balance Sheet is the outstanding principal receivable for the year in the loan agreement.
 Any gains and losses that arise on the de-recognition of an asset are credited or debited to the Financing and Investment Income and Expenditure section in the CIES.